Dry convected heat guarantees the most accurate holding temperatures.VIEW

 Transform operations into contemporary spaces.VIEW

 A sleek design for holding hot packaged foods.VIEW

 Easily change cooking plates from ridged to flat.VIEW

 Sanitize and flash-dry dishes.VIEW

 Maintain product quality when holding fried food.VIEW

 Learn why Hatco holding & display cabinets are the perfect merchandising cabinets to keep a variety of hot foods at safe-serving temperatures for extended periods of time for those "show and sell" areas and for back-of-the-house.

 Mix and match the various color and lampshade combinations to create and personalize the perfect look and feel for your foodservice operation.

-Hatco was named Best in Class for the 16th year in a row by consultants, dealers and operators in Foodservice Equipment and Supplies (FE&S) magazine’s annual study.
-This award was earned in the categories of Light Equipment for Conveyor Toasters and Heat Lamps and of Heavy Equipment for Mobile Hot Food Holding Equipment – Drawer Warmers.
+Hatco was named Best In Class for the 17th year in a row by Consultants, Dealers and Operators in Foodservice Equipment and Supplies (FE&S) magazine’s annual study.
+This award was earned in the categories of Light Equipment for Conveyor Toasters and Heat Lamps and of Heavy Equipment for Hot Food Holding Equipment – Drawer Warmers.